GaloisInc/BESSPIN-GFE/README.md

 3. In a new terminal, run minicom with `minicom -D /dev/ttyUSB1 -b 9600`. `ttyUSB1` should be replaced with whichever USB port is connected to the VCU118's USB-to-UART bridge.
 Settings can be configured by running `minicom -s` and selecting `Serial Port Setup` and then `Bps/Par/Bits`.
 The UART is configured to have 8 data bits, 2 stop bits, no parity bits, and a baud rate of 9600.
-4. In a new terminal, run gdb with `riscv32-unknown-elf-gdb $GFE_REPO/FreeRTOS-mirror/FreeRTOS/Demo/RISC-V_Galois_P1/main.elf`.
+4. In a new terminal, run gdb with `riscv32-unknown-elf-gdb $GFE_REPO/FreeRTOS-mirror/FreeRTOS/Demo/RISC-V_Galois_P1/main_blinky.elf`, where `main_blinky` should be the name of the demo you have compiled and want to run.
 5. Once gdb is open, type `target remote localhost:3333` to connect to OpenOCD.
 OpenOCD should give a message that it has accepted a gdb connection.
 Load the FreeRTOS elf file onto the processor with `load`.
 To run, type `c` or `continue`.
 6. When you've finished running FreeRTOS, make sure to reset the SoC before running other tests or programs.